(This page revised March 19, 2018)

 On the surface, Furedy’s design looks excellent.
 Instead of a normal feed, the pen has a feed with a deep, lengthwise slot cut into it.
 The slot is open to the outside of the pen, and the user slides a replaceable “ink stick” into it.
 The ink stick, analogous to a modern cartridge, is a metal tube (callout 9 in Figure 2, shown separately as Figure 4), perforated along the side that faces toward the nib, containing compressed powdered ink.
 The user then fills the pen with water.
 When the water in the pen contacts the powdered ink, it dissolves some of the powder, creating liquid ink on the spot.

 The pens, too, looked good.
-One of Furedy’s pencil patents featured a sloped crown on the cap, and Inkpak applied that same slashed look to the pens.
+Severale of Furedy’s pencil patents featured a sloped crown on the cap.
+One of those patents (U.S. Patent No 1,664,166) specifically cited the inclined surface as a decorative element, and Inkpak applied that same slashed look to the pens.

 Did the pens work?
 Sort of, apparently, but not well enough that Inkpak continued producing them.
 Not many years passed before Inkpak was selling ordinary lever fillers, with nothing at all to distinguish them except the rakish slash on the cap.